-The fifth lecture in the KCG Group's 50th anniversary series, "What Google is Trying to Do and New Horizons for ICT," was given by Mr. Norio Murakami, former President of Google Japan, Vice President of the U.S. headquarters, and Representative of Norio Murakami Office, at the Kyoto Station Satellite Hall of Kyoto Institute of Information Science on April 13.Mr.
-Murakami introduced the history of Google, which was born in the garage of a private house by a graduate student of Stanford University and has grown into a world-renowned company with about 30,000 employees and sales of about 3 trillion yen.
-He also explained the company's future strategy and the current Internet trends such as smart TVs and big data in an easy-to-understand manner.In addition to KCG students, many members of the public attended the lecture.
+The fifth lecture in the KCG Group's 50th anniversary series, "What Google is Trying to Do and New Horizons for ICT," was given by Mr. Norio Murakami, former President of Google Japan, Vice President of the U.S. headquarters, and Representative of Norio Murakami Office, at the Kyoto Station Satellite Hall of The Kyoto College of Graduate Studies for Informatics on April 13.Mr.
+Murakami introduced the history of Google, which was founded in a private garage by Stanford University graduate students and has grown into a world-class company with approximately 30,000 employees and sales of approximately 3 trillion yen, and explained the company's future strategy and current Internet trends such as smart TV and big data in an easy-to-understand manner.In addition to KCG students, many members of the public attended the lecture.

-50th Anniversary Lecture "What Google is trying to do and the new horizon of ICT
+50th Anniversary Lecture "What Google is Trying to Do and New Horizons of ICT